What are Stretch Marks?

-The skin consists of three key layers: epidermis (the outer layer), dermis (the middle layer) and subcutaneous or hypodermis (the deepest layer).
+The skin consists of three key layers: the epidermis (the outer layer), dermis (the middle layer) and subcutaneous or hypodermis (the deepest layer).
 Usually, as the body grows, the strong connecting fibers in the dermis slowly stretch.
 However, with rapid growth, the fibers overstretch and break.
-Stretch marks are red or purple initially due to blood vessels showing through the tears in the dermis.
-Eventually they fade to a silvery, white or glossy appearance.
+This type of skin scarring is red or purple initially due to blood vessels showing through the tears in the dermis.
+Eventually, they fade to a silvery, white or glossy appearance.

-Hormones are produced during pregnancy that soften pelvic ligaments and increase their flexibility.
+Hormones are produced during pregnancy that softens pelvic ligaments and increases their flexibility.
 Hormones also soften skin fibers, giving an increased risk of stretch marks.
-Stretch marks appear on the abdomen as the baby grows and sometimes occur in the skin covering the thighs and breasts.
+They tend to appear on the abdomen as the baby grows and sometimes occur in the skin covering the thighs and breasts.

-Stretch marks may also arise if a person gains weight rapidly, such as when bodybuilders and athletes dramatically increase muscle mass over a short period of time.
+Stretch marks can also be caused by weight gain, such as when bodybuilders and athletes dramatically increase muscle mass over a short period of time.

-Creams, gels, lotions, laser and cosmetic surgery have all been proposed as treatments for stretch marks.
-Advances in laser technologies and ongoing research mean that the future looks bright for developing effective treatments for stretch marks.
-Esta Kronberg uses N-Lite/Regenlite Laser to treat stretch marks.
+Creams, gels, lotions, laser, and cosmetic surgery have all been proposed as stretch mark treatments in Houston, TX.
+Advances in laser technologies and ongoing research mean that the future looks bright for developing effective treatments.
+Dr. Esta Kronberg uses the N-Lite/Regenlite Laser to treat stretch marks.

-For more information on the different ways to treat stretch mark and if you would be a good candidate for treatment, Call us today at (713)771-8941
+For more information on the different ways to treat stretch marks and to see if you would be a good candidate for treatment, call our practice.
+To schedule a consultation call 713-988-8442.